Advanced Breast Cancer

 The current treatment paradigm for advanced breast cancer demonstrates a clear, unmet medical need for an efficacious treatment for ER+ and TNBC subtypes.
 Approved aromatase inhibitor (AI) and estrogen receptor antagonist drugs block the effects of estrogen in breast cancer cells and resistance to these agents is a growing concern.
 Androgen receptor (AR)-mediated effects have been reported to be important to the progression of certain breast cancer subtypes with androgens and not just estrogens driving their growth.
 Seviteronel combines two distinct mechanisms to decrease androgen stimulation of the AR: selective CYP17 lyase and direct AR inhibition.
 Seviteronel also decreases activation of the ER through the action of estrogens, which are also decreased due to CYP17 lyase inhibition.
 Seviteronel may provide a new therapeutic approach for the treatment of AR+ TNBC and ER+ breast cancer that has progressed following exposure to AIs or estrogen receptor antagonists.

 Once-daily oral seviteronel is currently being evaluated in a Phase 2 clinical study in women and men who have TNBC or advanced ER+ breast cancer following progression with at least one prior endocrine therapy.
 The study is collecting biomarkers that may be used to better understand which patients may most benefit from this novel treatment.
+Seviteronel has received fast-track status from the FDA for accelerated development for the treatment of women with advanced AR+ TNBC and men and women with advanced ER+ breast cancer.

 Castration-Resistant Prostate Cancer (CRPC)